 There is no one best cardio exercise to lose belly fat.
 The type of cardio exercise you choose is less important than the intensity at which you perform it.
-While any activity is positive when it comes to losing belly fat, moving at a high intensity or performing high-intensity intervals is most effective.
+While any activity is better than no activity when it comes to losing belly fat, moving at a high intensity or performing high-intensity intervals is most effective.